-- a the International Convention of Private Law (Bustamante Code), signed in 1928; - the Convention for the Unification of Certain Rules of Law relating to Assistance and Salvage at Sea (Brussels 1910); - c the International Convention on Regulation for Preventing Collisions at Sea 1983; and - d the International Convention on Salvage, 1989.
+- a the International Convention of Private Law (Bustamante Code), signed in 1928; - b the Convention for the Unification of Certain Rules of Law relating to Assistance and Salvage at Sea (Brussels 1910); - c the United Nations Convention on the Law of the Sea 1982; - d the International Convention on Regulation for Preventing Collisions at Sea 1983; and - e the International Convention on Salvage 1989.

 Brazil is not a signatory of the Nairobi International Convention on the Removal of Wrecks.
 The domestic legal framework regarding wreck removal comprises Federal Law 7,542/1986 and NORMAM 10.
 These regulations allow the Brazilian Maritime Authority to order the wreck to be removed by the responsible party, in circumstances where the wreck poses a danger or an obstacle to safe navigation, a threat to the environment or a threat of damage to a third party.
-When ordering a removal, the Maritime Authority may request a Letter of Undertaking by a first class insurance company or a protection and indemnity club, in case the wreck is not successfully removed and damage occurs.
+When ordering a removal, the Maritime Authority may request a Letter of Undertaking by a first class insurance company or a protection and indemnity Club, in case the wreck is not successfully removed and damage occurs.